 Thomas Ankersmit is a musician and composer based in Berlin and Amsterdam.
 Working primarily through sound and installation, he produces complex and incredibly physical pieces of music.
-Primarily using the Serge modular synthesizer system since 2006 (both live and recorded) his work explores the psychoacoustic and physical properties of sound, experimenting with sound reflections, infrasonic vibrations, otoacoustic emissions and highly directional projections of sound.
+Primarily using the Serge modular synthesizer system since 2006 (both live and recorded) his work explores sound’s psychoacoustic and physical properties, experimenting with sound reflections, infrasonic vibrations, otoacoustic emissions and highly directional projections of sound.

 In “Homage to Dick Raaijmakers” Thomas Ankersmit produces an all-analogue electronic composition inspired by the legendary Dutch electronic music pioneer and multimedia artist Dick Raaijmakers (1930-2013).
-The piece is inspired in part by Raaijmaker’s music and his texts in relation to sound composition.
+The piece is partly inspired by Raaijmaker’s music and texts concerning sound composition.

-“Homage…” is a work exploring a variety of analogous experiences through synthetic creation of sound, allowing for incidental relationships between the sonic properties of the piece, the environment in which it is played and the listener.
-It utilises the malleability as something which can induce a physical experience for the listener.
+“Homage…” is a work exploring a variety of analogous experiences through the synthetic creation of sound, allowing for incidental relationships between the sonic properties of the piece, the environment in which it is played and the listener.
+It utilises malleability to induce a physical experience for the listener.

-Ankersmit’s work and practice broadly focuses on the physicality of sound and the affective properties therein.
-This extends to an exploration of sound as something that interacts not only with the listener but also the space around it, functioning differently in different situations, as a sort of sculptural tool.
+Ankersmit’s work and practice broadly focus on the physicality of sound and the affective properties therein.
+This extends to an exploration of sound as something that interacts with the listener and the space around it, functioning differently in different situations as a sort of sculptural tool.

-“Painter with sound” sounds pretty ridiculous but I guess what I meant was that I work with one particular medium and that I shape the sounds by hand, layer-by-layer.
-Since about 2012 I’ve basically only used the Serge Modular; no other instruments, no other sounds.
+“Painter with sound” sounds pretty ridiculous, but I guess I meant that I work with one particular medium and shape the sounds by hand, layer by layer.
+Since about 2012, I’ve basically only used the Serge Modular; no other instruments, no other sounds.

-I’ve always thought, or at least fantasised, about music as a three-dimensional presence, as a complex shape in a room.
+I’ve always thought, or at least fantasised, about music as a three-dimensional presence and complex shape in a room.
 An early memory is being on a big outdoor ice skating rink as a kid, with music playing over speakers, and hearing the music in several time-layers from nearby speakers and from afar, delayed.
-I started visiting New York in the late 90s as a student and would go to La Monte Young and Marian Zazeela’s Dream House installation sometimes, Phill Niblock concerts, etc. Alvin Lucier was another major one or performing inside a Richard Serra installation – with these very distinct sound reflections that change with every step – in my early saxophone days.
+As a student, I started visiting New York in the late 90s and would go to La Monte Young and Marian Zazeela’s Dream House installation sometimes, Phill Niblock concerts, etc. In my early saxophone days, Alvin Lucier was another major one of performing inside a Richard Serra installation – with these distinct sound reflections that change with every step.

-Back when I played the saxophone, I basically thought of it as a hand-held square wave generator attached to a horn.
-I’d use it kind of like a sonar; reflecting sounds from the surfaces of a place.
+When I played the saxophone, I thought of it as a hand-held square wave generator attached to a horn.
+I’d use it kind of like sonar, reflecting sounds from the surfaces of a place.
 There’s a beautiful book (recommended by Alvin Lucier) about echolocation in bats and other animals called “Listening in the Dark” that was an inspiration there.
 I’ve always admired bats and the elegance of echolocation.

 Dick Raaijmakers is a very influential figure in Dutch electronic music and sound/media art, but not so much internationally.
 For one thing, he never once travelled outside the country (!).

-I’m rarely happy with the music I do so to me it all seems challenging, even when it probably shouldn’t.
-Maybe a commissioned project I did for CTM and Berghain in Berlin, early 2017, based on the architectural resonance of the building.
+I’m rarely happy with the music I do, so to me, it all seems challenging, even when it probably shouldn’t.
+Maybe a commissioned project I did for CTM and Berghain in Berlin, in early 2017, based on the architectural resonance of the building.

 What is your chief enemy of creativity?